r0075h3ll/Endomorph/README.md

 ### Contribution

-You contribute to the project in following ways:
+You can contribute to the project in following ways:
 1. Open and/or fix issue(s)
 2. Create pull request(s)
 3. Hit me up on <a href="https://x.com/r0075h3ll" target="_blank">x.com</a> with a new idea